-The Council validated 84 applications for development within or adjoining the AGLV within this monitoring period.
-Of these, 6 were refused for unacceptable impact on landscape character.
-As with the AONB, no applications refused by the Council due to their impact on the AGLV were allowed at appeal over the past year.
+The Council validated 81 applications for development within or adjoining the AGLV within this monitoring period.
+Of these, only one was refused for unacceptable impact on landscape character.
+As with the AONB, this application refused by the Council due to its impact on the AGLV was not allowed at appeal over the past year.